 Instructions

-- In a mixing bowl, cream together butter and cream cheese until fully blended.
+- In a mixing bowl, cream together butter and cream cheese until smooth.

 - Mix in vanilla extract until smooth.